 NCEEER President Dr. David Patton assumed his position in May, 2012.
 In addition to his role at NCEEER, David serves as a Vice President of American Councils (ACTR/ACCELS), where he has primary responsibility for oversight and senior-level management of a network of field offices and centers that now number more than 50 in 15 countries in East Europe and Eurasia.
 Earlier in his career, David spent eight years in Moscow as the American Councils NIS Regional Director.
 He also served as the Assistant Director of the Ohio State University Center for Slavic and East European Studies.
 David is the recipient of numerous research grants and has studied and worked in the NIS region and Central Europe since 1983.
 His Ph.D. is in Slavic linguistics and his primary area of research is East Slavic languages with a secondary focus on the South Slavic group.
 David is based in Washington, DC.

 NCEEER Executive Associate Dana Ponte grew up on her family's ranch in Southern Oregon, and graduated summa cum laude from the Clark Honors College at the University of Oregon with a degree in Russian studies.
 After a year as an Americorps volunteer, Dana moved to Boston to continue her education.
-She is a 2005 graduate of the master's program in Russian and Central Asian Studies at Harvard, and is currently a Doctoral Candidate in Higher Education Leadership and Policy at the University of Washington in Seattle.
+She is a 2005 graduate of the master's program in Russian and Central Asian Studies at Harvard, and in 2017 received her doctorate in Higher Education Leadership and Policy from the University of Washington in Seattle.
 Dana worked with the American Association for the Advancement of Slavic Studies before taking her current position with the National Council in 2006.
-Her doctoral research concerns the development of national defense education in the Cold War period.
+Her research concerns the development of national defense education in the Cold War period.
 Dana has been based in NCEEER’s Washington, DC office since 2011.